hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_c98916eb-590b-4885-9010-fa8fac87b19b-0_0.content.md

 <!--font:Playfair Display-->

-# Exploring the Effects of AI on Human Health in Zero-Gravity
+# AI Health in Space

 Welcome to our website dedicated to exploring the effects of artificial intelligence on human health in zero-gravity environments.
 Our team of Ainautes is conducting groundbreaking experiments that will help us better understand the impact of AI on the human body.